 This listing is a preorder for a 6.5 inch tall x 8.5 inch wide, 118 page, hardback wire-o-bound version of the planner.
-We expect to ship them out in April 2021.
-Your order now will help us get the right number of books from the printer, and guarantees you a copy, so thank you!
-If you’d like a printable PDF version of the planner, it’s available right now as part of the Lenten Catholic Mom Bundle, and will be available for purchase on its own in the Catholic All Year shop on January 30.
+If you’d like a printable PDF version of the planner, it’s available here.

 Welcome to the Catholic All Year Liturgical Living Weekly Meal Planner, sure to make you a perfectly pious and oh-so organized cook.
 Or . . . maybe not.
 But this planner has been mindfully designed for busy moms and everyone who wants to focus a bit more on learning about the lives of the saints, the history and traditions of the Church, and bringing the people we love together around the table.